- Home

 Whether your children have flown the nest or you’d simply prefer a smaller place to look after, downsizing is a great way to free up some time, energy, and money to spend on the things you love in retirement.

-You could even think about moving to a different area of the UK.
-Perhaps you want to be closer to friends and family.
+You could even consider moving to a different area of the UK.
+Perhaps you’d like to be closer to friends and family.
 Or maybe you’ve always dreamed of living in a lovely seaside town or a quiet country village.
 If so, retirement is a great time to make the move.

-If you’re interested in moving but aren’t sure where to relocate to, you’ll find some inspiration in our articles: 14 of the best places to retire in the UK and 20 happiest places to live in Great Britain.
+If you’re interested in moving but aren’t sure where to relocate, you’ll find some inspiration in our articles: 15 of the best places to retire in the UK and 20 happiest places to live in Great Britain.

 15. Do up your home